Doug Burgum: Tenure

 On February 1, 2025, Burgum was sworn in as the fifty-fifth United States secretary of the interior.
 Burgum's first act was sending a department-wide email calling for reduced regulation and the expansion of natural resource extraction.
-To this end Burgum signed a suite of orders to speed project development and permitting and to eliminate regulations from the Inflation Reduction Act.
+To this end, Burgum signed a suite of orders to speed project development and permitting and to eliminate regulations from the Inflation Reduction Act.
 Andrea Travnicek, a North Dakotan who worked in Burgum's gubernatorial cabinet and in the Senate Energy and Natural Resources Committee, was nominated by Trump as assistant secretary of the Interior.

-Burgum was praised by many tribes for ordering indigenous related programs be exempt from Trump's cutting of government diversity, equity, and inclusion programs.
+Burgum was praised by several tribal leaders, including from the Cherokee and Caddo nations, for exempting tribal nations from Trump's restrictions on diversity, equity, and inclusion programs, consistent with treaty obligations.